Matroxt/one-pace-to-plex/README.md

 6. If not done in step 2.2, move the resulting mkv files in their respective arc directory (or all in the `One Piece [tvdb4-81797]` directory if you don't care about organizing your files)

 ### 2.5 File Renaming - With a directory structure
-If the files are already in their respective folder structure (see step 1) you can use the `-sd` or `--sub-dir` flag to inform the script to search sub directories
+If the files are already in their respective folder structure (see step 1) you can use the `-r` or `--recurse` flag to inform the script to search sub directories
 1. Open a shell/powershell terminal.

 2. Change directory to the directory that contains your folder structure (e.g. `One Piece [tvdb4-81797]`)